Clare Curran: Labour Coalition Government, 2017–2020

 Curran was elected as a Cabinet Minister by the Labour Party caucus following Labour's formation of a coalition government with New Zealand First and the Greens.
 On 26 October, Curran assumed the portfolios of Minister of Broadcasting, Communications, and Digital Media and Minister for Government Digital Services.
-In addition, Curran was also allocated the associate portfolios for the Accident Compensation Corporation and the State Services Commission.
+In addition, Curran was also allocated the associate portfolios for the Accident Compensation Corporation and the State Services Commission (with responsibility for open government).

-At the 2017 NetHui, Curran publicly proposed as part of her 100-day plan the formation of a chief technology officer (CTO) role for Government of New Zealand.
+At the 2017 NetHui, Curran publicly proposed as part of her 100-day plan the formation of a chief technology officer (CTO) role for New Zealand Government.
 As of February 2018, no CTO had been selected despite over 60 candidates expressing interest in the role.
 Curran commented that "after careful consideration she had decided not to make an appointment at this stage and the search for a suitable candidate would be widened."

 In late March 2018, Curran became the subject of media attention after it emerged that she had secretly met with Radio New Zealand broadcaster and senior manager Carol Hirschfeld on 5 December 2017 outside of parliamentary business.
 Curran initially claimed the meeting was coincidental but later admitted it had been pre-arranged.
 These revelations led to Hirschfeld's resignation from her position as senior manager at Radio NZ.
 The meeting was related to the Labour-led government's plans to expand public broadcasting through Radio New Zealand.
 Curran's actions drew criticism from the National Party's broadcasting spokesperson Melissa Lee, who accused Curran of engaging in a cover-up.

 On 24 August 2018, Prime Minister Ardern dismissed Curran from the Cabinet after Curran acknowledged that she had kept a second meeting off the records.
 In February, Curran had met with tech entrepreneur Derek Handley at her Beehive office to discuss his interest in the vacant Chief Technology Officer role.
 Curran had failed to disclose the meeting in her ministerial diary and to inform staff or officials about it.
-Curran apologized to the Prime Minister for her actions and also resigned from her positions as Minister of Government Digital Services and Minister of Open Government.
+Curran apologised to the Prime Minister for her actions and also resigned from her positions as Minister of Government Digital Services and Minister responsible for Open Government.
 Curran kept her Broadcasting, Communications and Digital Media and associate ACC portfolios.